vim-zz/banana/README.md

 # Foodbar

 Foobar is a Python library for dealing with word pluralization.
-Foobar is a Python library for dealing with word pluralization.
+Foobar is a  library for dealing with word pluralization.
 Foobar is a Python library for dealing with word pluralization.

 ## Installation